 The local Bishnoi community was credited by the government with respect to its immense contribution towards maintaining the area spread over 13 villages of Abohar.
 The villager residents protect the wildlife from poachers and participate in its upkeep.

-- Abohar sanctuary: Stray dogs kill three black bucks
+- Stray dogs kill five black bucks at Abohar sanctuary

 - Black buck dies of bullet injury in Abohar sanctuary, locals demand action